 A second, lesser flaw is rather an unusual one for Moore’s work: the equation of “goodness” to adherence to social norms.
 It is possible–even likely, given Moore’s frequent celebration of transgressive figures in his other work–that this equation is unintentional, but it nonetheless emerges.
 The comic depicts Batman and the Joker as broken, ultimately tragic figures, who inevitably bring destruction to themselves and others (most especially each other) as an extended consequence of “one bad day.”
 Both are ultimately therefore shown to be weaker than Commissioner Gordon, who experiences a similarly bad day and nonetheless insists that Batman take the Joker down “by the book.”
 His adherence to “the book,” in other words, and refusal to become a transgressive or monstrous figure, are how he endures the “bad day” and resists joining Batman and Joker in their tragic dance.
 (Off-panel, given her relative calm in the hospital scenes, Barbara Gordon does much the same, but the comic fails to notice that she has had at least as bad a day as her father and therefore does not explore what got her through it.)

 Batman, as the Joker observes, also had one bad day.
-This is the one place where the comic really works, and its strongest legacy in terms of influencing future depictions of the Joker: the Joker and Batman have a special relationship, not just as nemeses or foils or even reflections of one another, but as two beings that cannot exist without one another.
+This is the one place where the comic really works, and its strongest legacy in terms of influencing future depictions of the Joker: the Joker and Batman have a special relationship, not just nemeses or foils or even reflections of one another, but as two beings that cannot exist without one another.
 Tim Burton will make this literal, in having Batman and the Joker be directly responsible for one another’s transformative moments, but in the comic it is more metaphorical.
 Batman helped create the Joker through his involvement in the chemical plant, but the Joker had no involvement in birthing the Bat.
-Instead, by laughing at the Joker’s joke at the end of the comic, Batman is paralleled to the proto-Joker’s dead lover, confirming Batman’s twice-stated belief that he or the Joker will inevitably kill the other–that is, Batman believes this because he, in a metaphorical sense, is the lover who died due to the Joker.
-But Batman is in part defined by his refusal to kill; thus, whether the Joker kills or is killed by Batman, that will be the end of Batman, which is at least as important as being his beginning.
+Instead, by laughing at the Joker’s joke at the end of the comic, Batman is paralleled to his dead lover, confirming Batman’s twice-stated belief that he or the Joker will inevitably kill the other.
+But Batman is in part defined by his refusal to kill; thus, whether he dies or kills the Joker, the Joker will be the end of Batman, which is at least as important as being his beginning.